AmEx, S&P Global veteran Christine Elliott joins Mastercard

 Elliott has also served as chief communications officer for American Express Global Business Travel and VP of corporate communications at American Express, as well as holding roles at PR21, Hill & Knowlton, and ABC News, according to her LinkedIn profile.

 Elliott could not be immediately reached for comment.
+Heidrick & Struggles assisted with the recruiting process.